gohugoio/hugoDocs/content/en/hugo-pipes/fingerprint.md

 keywords: []
 menu:
   docs:
-    parent: "assets"
+    parent: "pipes"
-    weight: 06
+    weight: 70
-weight: 06
+weight: 70
-sections_weight: 06
+sections_weight: 70
 draft: false
 ---

-Fingerprinting and SRI can be applied to any asset file using `resources.Fingerpint` which takes two arguments, the resource object and the encryption method.
+Fingerprinting and [SRI](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) can be applied to any asset file using `resources.Fingerpint` which takes two arguments, the resource object and the encryption method.

 The default method is `sha256`.
 Other available methods are `sha512` and `md5`.